 So our 1.2 cent deep out of money call option is now worth US$15.439.

 If you had sold this option and tried hedging that with the at the money implied volatility estimate at time zero, you would be in deep trouble now.

-From an option investing point of view it also creates an interesting question.
+From an option investing point of view, it also creates an interesting question.
 If you are allowed to trade premiums as you are with American options, from a pure risk return perspective which option positions are you likely to favor.
 At or near money options or deep out of money options?
 How does that preference change when volatility is at historical highs versus historical lows?
 How do these preferences vary across novices and experienced professionals and what does that do for supply and demand for deep out of money options?
-Try and answer these question before we move on to our next lesson on building volatility surfaces.
+Try and answer these questions before we move on to our next lesson on building volatility surfaces.